b-ash/tweetsweep/README.md

 * Twitter's API only allows a given network to hit their API 150 times per hour.
 Check out the [docs](https://dev.twitter.com/docs/rate-limiting/1.1) for more info.

-## TODO

-* Handle Twitter's 400s and have friendly output.

 ## License
 Copyright (c) 2013 Bryan (Bash) Ash